securitybreach/thgtoa/guide.md

     -   I recommend you don't fill the outer volume too much or too little (about 40%).
 Remember you have to leave enough space for the Hidden OS (which will be same size as the first partition you created during installation).

--   Use a strong passphrase[^153] for the Hidden Volume (obviously a different one than the one for the Outer Volume).
+-   Use a strong passphrase for the Hidden Volume (obviously a different one than the one for the Outer Volume).

 -   Now you will create the Hidden Volume, select AES and SHA-512